raito-io/raito-io.github.io/docs/guides/bigquery_and_gcp_sync_with_cloud.md

 To do this, check out the section in the [Snowflake guide](/docs/guide/cloud#create-a-raito-cloud-user-for-the-cli-connection).

-## Create a data source in Raito Cloud
+## Create a Data Source in Raito Cloud

 Now that the CLI is working, sign in to your Raito Cloud instance.

 In the left navigation pane, go to `Data Sources` > `All data sources`.
 You should see a button on the top-right named `Add data source`.
-This will guide you through a short wizard to create a new data source.
+This will guide you through a short wizard to create a new Data Source.
 The main things that you will need to configure are:

 * `Data source type`.
 Select Google Cloud Platform.
 * `Data source name`.
-Give your data source a good descriptive name, separating it from other data sources.
+Give your Data Source a good descriptive name, separating it from other data sources.
 For this example, we'll choose 'Google Cloud Test'.
 * `Data source description`.
-Accompany your data source with a meaningful description.
+Accompany your Data Source with a meaningful description.
 * `Connection method`.
 Select whether you want to use the Raito hosted cloud version of the CLI or one managed by yourself, which is recommended.
 In this example we indeed select 'CLI'

-Now that we have our GCP Data Source set up, repeat the same step to create a data source of type BigQuery.
-You will notice that this time, the wizard has an additional step `Select a Google Cloud Platform data source` where you will have to select the data source created in the previous step.
+Now that we have our GCP Data Source set up, repeat the same step to create a Data Source of type BigQuery.
+You will notice that this time, the wizard has an additional step `Select a Google Cloud Platform data source` where you will have to select the Data Source created in the previous step.
 This will ensure proper sharing of identities across your various BigQuery projects as well as other GCP service data sources.

 ## Raito CLI Configuration

 Now, we'll need to add the 2 newly created Data Sources to the Raito CLI configuration.

-On the main page of the newly created data source, you will see two options to set up the CLI for this new data source.
+On the main page of the newly created Data Source, you will see two options to set up the CLI for this new Data Source.
 In this guide, we'll follow the first (recommended) option.

 Simply copy the command presented in the first option by clicking the `Copy to clipboard` button.
 Next, simply paste it in a terminal window and press Enter.

-The Raito CLI `add-target` command will now guide you through the process to add your newly created data source as a target in the Raito CLI configuration.
+The Raito CLI `add-target` command will now guide you through the process to add your newly created Data Source as a target in the Raito CLI configuration.

 If this is the first time configuring the CLI, you will first be asked for some additional information to connect the Raito CLI to Raito Cloud.
 In these steps, you'll need the email and password of the user you created in Raito Cloud in a previous step.